Free playbook Scenario planning for SaaS companies

 If you run global operations, foreign exchange can distort numbers.
 Calculate CAGR in constant currency for a truer performance view.

-Getting CAGR right comes down to clear inputs and solid methods.
+Getting compounded annual growth rate right comes down to clear inputs and solid methods.

 Selecting start and end points